VictorYing/personal-website/content/author/admin/_index.md

 ]

 # Short bio (displayed in user profile at end of posts)
-bio = "Ph.D. student at MIT CSAIL.
+bio = "PhD student at MIT CSAIL.
 Working on hardware and software architectures to efficiently parallelize hard programs."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""